HorizenOfficial/horizen-academy-v2/docs/directed-acyclic-graph-dag.md

 PoW and its relatives are actually **Sybil-resistance mechanisms**.

-In a _Sybil Attack_, a malicious party creates a large number of centrally controlled online identities and tries to achieve certain, mostly malicious, goals by exerting influence through these _fake identities_.
+In a [Sybil Attack](https://www.horizen.io/academy/blockchain-attacks/), a malicious party creates a large number of centrally controlled online identities and tries to achieve certain, mostly malicious, goals by exerting influence through these _fake identities_.

 **Online voting is the most intuitive example of a situation where many fake identities can be used to game the results.**

 Sybil-resistance mechanisms prevent this by tying the voting power of an entity to a scarce resource that is harder to obtain than fake user-accounts or IP-addresses.

-In **Proof of Work**, the scarce resource voting power is tied to is computational power. _Your voting power is the share of computing power you control, relative to the total computing power of the network._
+In [**Proof of Work**](https://www.horizen.io/academy/proof-of-work-pow/), the scarce resource voting power is tied to is computational power. _Your voting power is the share of computing power you control, relative to the total computing power of the network._

 In **Proof of Stake**, _your voting power is tied to the share of native currency you own, relative to the circulating supply on the network, or more precisely, to the actual staked supply on the network_.